JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

 |---package.json (A Node.js's NPM meta file.
 This file holds various metadata relevant to the project)
 +---conf
     ...
-    |---javatmp-27-08-2018.sql (Oracle Mysql Database dump script to start the Users Web Application from)
+    |---build.sql (Oracle Mysql Database dump script to start the Users Web Application from)
 +---lib (External backend Java libraries used in the project) +---nbproject (Netbeans IDE metadata about project) +---src (Java source code files like Servlets and services classes)